-- -After the reporting of working unit handling the dossiers filing to the Commission Meeting, the case will be advancing to preliminary examination. - The preliminary examination will be conducted within the maximum period of 30 (thirty) days. - Panel of Commissioners in the Preliminary Examination will offer the Change of Behavior Opportunity (CBO) to the Reported Parties if they confess to the alleged violation.
-The offering of CBO is also depending on the severity of the alleged violation. - -If the Reported Parties agree to the CBO, both parties will set it out in an Integrity Pact and ICC will monitor its implementation (the monitoring period will be set on case by case basis).
-Should the Reported Parties comply, a Commitment Decision will be made. - -Should the Reported Parties do not comply, the case will be continued to Follow-Up Examination.
+- After the reporting of working unit handling the dossiers filing to the Commission Meeting, the case will be advancing to preliminary examination. - The preliminary examination will be conducted within the maximum period of 30 (thirty) days.

+- In the event that not all of the Reported Party responses to admit and accept the alleged violation report, the Commission Panel continues the case to the Follow-Up Examination stage.